 Elliott Abrams is a senior fellow for Middle Eastern studies at the Council on Foreign Relations, where he maintains a blog, Pressure Points.
-He is the author of, most recently, Tested by Zion: The Bush Administration and the Israeli-Palestinian Conflict.
+His new book, Realism and Democracy: American Foreign Policy after the Arab Spring, is forthcoming from Cambridge University Press.

 Absent a change in Palestinian attitudes, a deal creating a Palestinian state will lead only to revanchism and more violence.